 With that said, lean meats are usually a good choice.
 Plain chicken, liver, lean deli meats, lamb, and beef are typically safe to share with your cat.
 Cooked eggs and fish, like salmon or tuna, are also good options.

 Pumpkin, squash, carrots, broccoli, bananas, blueberries, and watermelon can be healthy for some cats, too, in moderation.

 If you’re looking for a way to help treat your cat’s mild case of diarrhea, many vets will recommend fasting until your cat’s digestive system rights itself.
 Sometimes they advocate reintroducing food slowly, possibly with rice mixed in.
 This depends on the cause of your cat’s diarrhea.

-Pumpkin can be a good source of fiber that will firm up your cat’s stool, and it’s a safe choice of many pet owners for treating diarrhea.
+Pumpkin can be a good source of fiber that will firm up your cat’s stool, and it’s a safe choice of many pet parents for treating diarrhea.
 Vets may also recommend increasing water intake, dietary changes, adding probiotic supplements to food, or drugs like kaolin-pectin.

 Do you ever feed rice to your cat when they have an upset stomach?
 What are some healthy human foods you share with your favorite feline?
 Let us know in the comments below!